Welcome to my updated Astra theme review for 2022.

 This is much easier now since, say, for example, you want to customize your blog.
-You now just have to go to the blog section and find all of its customization options within there.
-Before, you’d go to different sections to access different customization settings.
-It’s a hassle.
+You now just have to go to the blog section and find all relevant customization options.

-Now that we’ve done a proper introduction to the customizer, it’s time to go through each option found in it.
+Now that we’ve done a proper introduction to the customizer, it’s time to go through a few of its options.

-Keep in mind that we’ll be discussing the customizer as it appears with the Astra Pro add-on activated, so if you reference this and you’re using the free version, some things will not match.
+Keep in mind that we’ll be discussing the customizer as it appears with the Astra Pro add-on activated, so if you using this article and you’re using the free version, some things will not match.
 We recommend getting the Pro version asap for complete control.

 Global Design and Layout Options

-The Global tab contains all the global design options for Astra.
-In its previous versions, there’s actually no global settings, you’d have to switch around a lot to change simple things.
+The Global tab contains all the global design options for the WordPress theme.
+In its previous versions, there are no global settings, you’d have to switch around to different screens to change simple things.

 For example, configuring “global” settings for colors, typography, etc. in v1.8.7 requires you to access the following:

 - Colors & Background > Base Colors